How Can We Help?

 Soleproprietorship or limited company (BV)?

 When starting a new company, you choose a legal form: this is the legal form of the company.
 Starting entrepreneurs regularly have doubts about the choice between setting up a sole proprietorship or BV (Private Company).
-The main differences between these legal forms are liability and taxes.
+The main differences between these legal forms are liability, taxes and paperwork.

 Differences sole proprietorship and BV

-• Board: a sole proprietorship has an owner, a BV has a management board and possibly shareholders.
-The director (DGA) must receive a minimum salary of EUR 46,000 per year;
+- Board: a sole proprietorship has an owner, a BV has a management board and possibly shareholders.
+The director (DGA) must receive a minimum salary of EUR 56,000 (figure 2025) per year;

-• Tax: a sole proprietorship is cheaper for companies with a low profit because of the tax benefits as deductions: mainly the self-employed deduction, start-up deduction (first three years) and the SME profit exemption depress the net profit.
-However, if the turnover increases, then at a certain point the BV becomes more attractive with a lower tax rate (corporation tax);
+- Tax: a sole proprietorship is cheaper for companies with a low profit because of the tax benefits as deductions: mainly the self-employed deduction, start-up deduction (first three years) and the SME profit exemption depress the net profit.
+However, if the turnover increases, the BV becomes more attractive with a lower tax rate (corporation tax), but this very depends on the situation;

-• Financial statements: a BV must submit annual tax documents to the Chamber of Commerce.
+- Financial statements: a BV must submit an annual report to the Chamber of Commerce.
 Requirements of these annual accounts depend on the size of the company.

 Tax difference sole proprietorship and BV

 You pay income tax on the profits from a sole proprietorship.
-This is equal to the rate that salaried individuals pay on their income (Box1), which means a top rate of 49.50% (2020).
+This is equal to the rate that salaried individuals pay on their income (Box1), which means a top rate of 49.50% (2025).
 At the BV, corporation tax is paid on the profit.
-The corporate income tax is 16.5% over the first € 200,000 and above this amount 25% (2020).
+The corporate income tax is 19% over the first € 200,000 and above this amount 25.8% (2025).
 The DGA (director) pays income tax on his salary and dividend tax when the profit is distributed privately.
+Rates may change each year based on political preferences though.

 Which is better: a sole proprietorship or BV?

-The two main elements to take into account when choosing between a BV or sole proprietorship are:
+The main elements to take into account when choosing between a BV or sole proprietorship are:

-• Risk: when a company runs a lot of tax risk, the wisest choice is to choose a BV as legal form.
+- Risk: when a company runs a lot of risk, the wisest choice is to choose a BV as legal form.
 A sole proprietorship is sufficient at low risk.